photoprism/photoprism-docs/docs/user-guide/organize/people.md

 # Facial Recognition

-Discover long-forgotten shots!
 Our [latest version](../../release-notes.md) includes facial recognition that lets you find pictures of your family and friends.
+Be ready to discover long-forgotten shots!
 New faces are detected as you scan your library.
 They are then grouped by similarity, so you can quickly match them to people.

 !!! tldr ""